 5. Fans Vote

 If you have a sports team, a musical ensemble, or some other kind of organization that attracts fans, this one is for you.
-With a “fans vote” contest, you can let people vote on two alternatives, such as which baseball pitcher should start the first game.
+With a “fans vote” contest, you can engage your audience through a real-time voting contest, letting people vote on two alternatives, such as which baseball pitcher should start the first game.
 Set it up as a poll on Facebook, or ask people to comment with their vote.

 Alternatively, some companies will sponsor fan votes where two competing entities face off against each other.
 For instance, they might ask if the Mets or the Yankees are better baseball players.
 If the company sponsoring the contest is also sponsoring both teams, or perhaps the MLB, then this contest provides extra publicity.
 Just make sure you are legally allowed to hold the contest if it involves someone else’s trademarks.